Chhattisgarh Public Service Commission: History

-The commission came into existence under the provision of Act 315 of Part XIV Constitution of India on 3 May 2001, when its respective state Chhattisgarh was formed on 1 November 2000 by partitioning the several districts of Madhya Pradesh, into one state.
+The commission came into existence under the provision of Act 315 of Part XIV of the Constitution of India on 23 May 2001, when the state of Chhattisgarh was formed on 1 November 2000 by partitioning the several districts of Madhya Pradesh, into one state.

 Functions

 CGPSC performs its functions as authorized by Act 315 under the supervision of Government of Chhattisgarh and state governor.